It’s been a long time coming.

 Why?

-Because third-party cookies are how ad-tech vendors can offer behavioral advertising solutions (to both publishers and advertisers) based on information like where a visitor is located and what he or she is browsing and buying online.
+Because third-party cookies are how ad-tech vendors can offer behavioral advertising solutions (to publishers and advertisers) based on information like where a visitor is located and what he or she is browsing and buying online.

 To summarize, the features and services that ad-tech vendors, specifically, and digital advertising, in general, can thank the third-party cookie for range from identification, frequency capping, measuring performance and attribution, audience activation, and cookie-syncing or matching between, for example, demand-side platforms and supply-side platforms.

 Naturally, the ad tech industry stands to lose from the demise of the third-party cookie.
 Especially the vendors that operate outside the walled gardens.
-Because walled gardens—like Google’s Play Store, Google’s own ad-tech ecosystem, Google’s Youtube, Meta’s Facebook, Apple App Store, and other such closed platforms or ecosystems—have access to vast amounts of first-party data they can capitalize on in the third-party-cookie-less era.
+Because walled gardens—like Google’s Play Store, Google’s own ad-tech ecosystem, Google’s Youtube, Meta’s Facebook, Apple App Store, and other such closed platforms or ecosystems—have access to vast amounts of first-party data they can capitalize on in an third-party-cookie-less era.

 On the one hand, some ad-tech companies are leveraging the value of first-party data by providing first-party data tools and services to businesses.